 In addition to the main telephone survey, an administrative record data source called Vessel Trip Reports (VTRs) are used to supplement the FHS data in order to calculate for-hire catch and effort.
 The VTR program, operated by the Greater Atlantic Regional Fisheries Office (GARFO), is a federal logbook census for permitted vessels fishing for species in the northeast region.
 The VTR program operates primarily from Maine to Virginia, but location is driven by species distributions rather than state-lines; North Carolina is the southernmost state where VTRs are typically submitted.
-There are six permit types covered by the program, including 1) Bluefish, 2) Black Sea Bass,

-3) Summer Flounder, 4) Northeast Multispecies, 5) Scup, and 6) Squid/Mackerel/Butterfish.
+There are six permit types covered by the program, including 1) Bluefish, 2) Black Sea Bass, 3) Summer Flounder, 4) Northeast Multispecies, 5) Scup, and 6) Squid, Mackerel, and Butterfish.
 By law, federally permitted vessels are required to document their fishing effort and harvest by submitting VTRs to GARFO.
 Vessel representatives are required to submit reports for every fishing trip taken; if a boat did not fish during a calendar month, the vessel is still required to submit a report stating that they did not fish.
-GARFO requires that VTRs be submitted monthly (i.e. received or postmarked by the 15th day of the month following the trip landing date).
-At the end of each reporting period, GARFO sends all of the VTR data that they receive from vessels to MRIP for integration with the FHS for producing total wave and annual forhire effort estimates.
+GARFO requires that VTRs be submitted monthly (i.e., received or postmarked by the 15th day of the month following the trip landing date).
+At the end of each reporting period, GARFO sends all of the VTR data that they receive from vessels to MRIP for integration with the FHS for producing total wave and annual for-hire effort estimates.

-Because participation is mandatory, the VTR program provides a census of effort and harvest for federally permitted for-hire vessels, however it is used as a supplement rather than a replacement for the FHS for several reasons.
+Because participation is mandatory, the VTR program provides a census of effort and harvest for federally permitted for-hire vessels, but it is used as a supplement rather than a replacement for the FHS for several reasons.
 First, the VTR program does not cover non-permitted for-hire vessels, and therefore misses some vessels that are then captured through the FHS.
 In addition, VTR data are self-reported and not subject to validation through independent observation like the FHS.
 Integrating both datasets therefore helps overcome the shortcomings of both approaches.

-As some vessels are covered by both the FHS and VTR, the datasets are merged to identify vessels in both frames.
-For vessels that are in both frames, only the VTR data are used and the FHS data are excluded for those vessels.
+Some vessels are covered by both the FHS and VTR sample frames and this is addressed in both the data collection and estimation methodology.
+Historically data were collected for both the FHS and VTR, and then after sampling, sample frames were merged to identify overlapping data.
+In cases of overlap, VTR data were used and FHS data were excluded for those vessels.
+This method, while effective, resulted in reporting burden on vessel representatives who participated in both programs.
+As such, MRIP updated the vessel directory to be able to identify vessel participation in the VTR program before sampling rather than afterwards.
+As of 2021, VTR-participating vessels remain in the FHS sample frame, but if drawn for sampling, they are not called, and VTR data for that vessel is used.
 The decision to exclude FHS data where it overlaps with VTR data was made because the VTR data, being a census, is assumed to be more complete and has a variance of zero, which produces a more precise estimate.
-Estimates are then calculated using all of the VTR data as well as all remaining FHS data from non-VTR vessels (see section 6.1.3 for total for-hire effort estimation methods).
+Estimates are calculated using all of the VTR data as well as all FHS data from non-VTR vessels (see section 6.1.3 for total for-hire effort estimation methods).